stroblme/TimeMachine/README.md

 python3 timemachine.py
 ```

-The command line will tell you the rest.
+The CLI will tell you the rest.

+The asterisk as expected; no guarantees, do backups, be brave...